Penang Malaysia – Welcome to China

 However, the water is murky.
 If you use a mask to check the view under the surface you’ll find visibility is around zero.
 Standing waist-deep in the sea, the sand feels muddy and sticky – in fact your feet will sink in an inch or two: Not the most pleasant sensation.

-Apparently, the locals consider the water not clean enough for taking a dip.
+Some locals even consider the water insufficiently clean for swimming.

 Further east along the coast, between Miami Beach and Batu Ferringhi, you can find Moonlight Bay.